fjallemark/TimetablePlanningApp/Readme.md

 However, this needs to be divided into steps that can be utilised also in short term.

-The priority is to move and extend reporting/printing functionality to use standard web concepts; HTML and CSS and to retrive all data through a WEB API.
+The priority is to move and extend reporting/printing functionality to use standard web concepts; HTML and CSS and to retrive all data through a WEB API and make it easy to print.
 In addition, everything new should have multi-language support from start.
+This refinement can be made still using the Access database.

-This makes it possbible to refine all printing features first and still using the Access database, and gather further learning what data needed for schedule planning, before moving also the planning features and the database to the cloud.
+It also makes it easier to gather further learning what data needed for schedule planning, before moving the planning features and the database to the cloud.
-The good part with Microsoft Access is the ease to prototype the data structures and the views to support content to all reports.
+The good part with Microsoft Access is the ease to prototype the data structures and the reports.

 In parallel, the [**Module Registry**](https://moduleregistry.azurewebsites.net), is developed to support all necessary module and station data and for planning module meetings.